agupta-git/cdp-hybrid/README.md

 Hybrid features that we support in this use case -
 - Develop once, run anywhere.
 Single code base, multiple uses.
 - De-risk cloud migration.
 Migrate apps independently instead of doing whole lift & shift.
 - Add cloud workloads/features to existing on-prem data pipelines.
 This prevents disruption to existing business.
 Avoids duplication of data pipelines.
+Issue - airflow service needs to be available in both pvc and pc for hybrid to work in this context.
 - Enhancements - Add Denodo partner & build virtual views on on-prem & cloud tables.

 ## Use Case - How Cloudera Data Platform (CDP) delivers the best of private and public cloud